 Few issues really feel much less new than “new American.”
 Nearly everybody makes use of native, recent, and seasonal substances these days (or aspires to, anyway).
 Making your personal pasta?
 Yawn.
 And thanks, however I already had my French consolation food-inspired basic made with wagyu and, in fact, ramps.

 The extra actually fashionable tackle American meals goes past locavorism to disregard the bounds of locale — and tradition and delicacies and background.
 Chef Johnny Courtney, who co-owns Seattle’s Atoma along with his spouse, Sarah, had cooked in Denver, Mexico, and Australia earlier than spending a number of years at Canlis, the preeminent positive eating restaurant in Seattle.
 These divergent influences are splattered everywhere in the Atoma menu, however aren’t the one touchstones for what emerges: a extra open, much less inflexible, and fewer nationalist template for American cooking.
-A beef tartare is lacquered with Hong Kong- XO made with native dried geoduck, the well-known Pacific Northwest bivalve.
+A beef tartare is lacquered with Hong Kong-style XO sauce made with native dried geoduck, the well-known Pacific Northwest bivalve.
 Baked Alaska, that old-school American dessert, is livened up by an ice cream fabricated from parsnips and meringue comprised of charred corn silk.
 Native lion’s mane mushrooms are breaded and fried katsu-style.
 As an alternative of bread service, Atoma affords sourdough crumpets — a riff on a breakfast favourite within the U.Ok. and Australia — with kefir butter and garlic honey.

 However maybe the least conventionally American side of Atoma is its modesty.
 Tucked away inside an outdated Craftsman home within the quiet Wallingford neighborhood, it’s intentionally unshowy — as if all of the exceptional issues it does on and off the plate are a given.
 In fact the substances must be native.
 In fact fashionable cooking ought to gleefully ignore culinary borders.
 In fact a neighborhood restaurant can forge a brand new delicacies — a brand new, new American for all. — Harry Cheadle, Eater Seattle editor